cisagov/ansible-role-burp-suite-pro/README.md

 * `third_party_bucket_name` - the name of the AWS S3 bucket where
   third-party software is located.
 Defaults to "cisa-cool-third-party-production".
-* `users` - a list of users for whom Buro Suite Pro should be licensed.
+* `users` - a list of users for whom Burp Suite Pro should be licensed.
 (Burp Suite pro must be licensed separately for each user that requires it.)
 Defaults to only the `root` user.